What was it like sailing to the Caribbean on The Marco Polo Cruise Ship

 Best thing about it being a small ship is I got my bearings quickly and didnt get lost all the time which can happen on bigger cruise ships.

-The sea was a bit rough today; I loved it but take I always take my sea sickness pills just in case.
+One of the sea days at the first part of the Caribbean cruise bit rough I loved it but take I always take my sea sickness pills just in case.

 Tonight was the 1st formal night and the Captain’s welcome reception, free champagne what more can you ask for?